Metric response of relative entropy: A universal indicator of quantum criticality: Scaling of at a QCP

 At $h_c$, assuming a continuous quantum phase transition (QPT), there is an accumulation of low-energy eigenstates near the nondegenerate ground state for any large but finite $N$. and the lowest energy gap $\Delta_c(N) = \min_n (E_n(h_c)-E_0(h_c)) \sim N^{-z}$ where $z$ is the dynamical critical exponent of the QCP.
-Although our analysis to arrive at Eq.~\ref{eq:derivative_of_local_operator_expectation} is general so far, we now restrict ourselves to one dimension where $z=1$ QCPs are described by appropriate conformal field theories (CFTs) in the low-energy limit and analyze the dominant contribution to Eq.~\ref{eq:derivative_of_local_operator_expectation} from this picture.
+Although our analysis to arrive at Eq.~\ref{eq:derivative_of_local_operator_expectation} is general so far, we now restrict ourselves to one dimension where $z=1$ QCPs are described by appropriate CFTs in the low-energy limit.
+We analyze the dominant contribution to Eq.~\ref{eq:derivative_of_local_operator_expectation} from this picture.